 We don't have time to go through every passage in the Gospels to show that Jesus never sinned.
-But in John 8, in the middle of conflict with the Jewish leaders in Jerusalem, Jesus asks, "Can any of you prove me guilty of sin?"
+But in John 8, in the middle of conflict with the Jewish leaders in Jerusalem, Jesus asks, "Which of you convicts me of sin?"
 (John 8:46).
 They cannot.
 Instead, they try to slander him by claiming he wasn't truly Jewish, or that he was demon possessed (John 8:48).
 They thought Jesus was lying by laying claim to the title Son of God.
 They thought he was committing blasphemy.
 But the New Testament tells us otherwise.
 Jesus never lied.
 He never stole.
 He never lusted.
 He never coveted.
 He never committed adultery (physically or spiritually).
 He wasn't selfish, lazy, or gluttonous.
 By any biblical measure, he was without sin.